-This is a practice-based course which allows for intensive training and study of Film and Television.
-Students often graduate having produced high-level, audio-visual work and expert critical analyses of film and television that allow them to work in specialist or broad-based media jobs.
+This is a practice-based degree which allows for intensive training and study of film and television.
+On this degree, you'll produce high-level, audio-visual work and you'll learn how to carry our expert-level critical analysis of film and television.
+The skills you acquire on this degree will allow you to work in specialist and broad-based media roles.

-The course shares a common first year with Film and Television Studies BA, which covers both basic audio-visual skills and essential academic knowledge of the film and television field.
+The course shares a common first year with Film and Television Studies BA (Hons) in which you will learn both basic audio-visual skills and essential academic knowledge of the film and television field.

-Film and Television Production staff on this course include respected film makers Suzanne Cohen, who has a background in delivering innovative and socially aware participatory film projects, and Enrico Tessarin who has 15 years' experience in international co-productions including five feature films, three feature documentaries and countless web series and advertisements.
-Robb Horsley is an award-winning filmmaker whose work has been shown at many international film festivals and broadcast on major television networks including BBC, ITV, SKY, NBC and MTV.
+Course lecturers include Suzanne Cohen, who has a background in delivering innovative and socially aware participatory film projects and Robb Horsley, an award-winning filmmaker whose work has been shown at many international film festivals and broadcast on major television networks including BBC, ITV, SKY, NBC and MTV.

 You will be assessed through a variety of coursework and in-class assignments.